raspberrypilearning/astro-pi-flight-case-mk2/en/step_1.md

 ### Additional requirements

 + Access to a 3D printer.
-Many schools now have their own, but if your school doesn’t, you might be able to find one at your local [hackspace](http://www.hackspace.org.uk/){:target="_blank"}.
+Many schools now have their own or you might be able to find one at your local [Makerspace](http://www.hackspace.org.uk/){:target="_blank"}.
 You can also find local 3D printing services through the [3D Hubs website](https://www.3dhubs.com/){:target="_blank"}.

 You’re also going to need the following tools:

-+ XX allen key
++ 1.5mm allen key
 + XX allen key
 + Small pair of pliers
 + Craft knife or scalpel